fullstackdevloper/crm/README.md

 # crm
-crm for glocify technology.Built up crm for UPBM.
+crm for glocify technology.Built Up crm for UPBM .